objcio/articles/2015-02-10-gpu-accelerated-machine-vision.md

 To transform this to parallel coordinate space, we'll draw three parallel vertical axes.
 On the center axis, we'll take the X components of our line points and draw points at 1, 2, and 3 steps up from zero.
 On the left axis, we'll take the Y components of our line points and draw points at 3, 5, and 7 steps up from zero.
 On the right axis, we'll do the same, only we'll make the Y values negative.

-We'll then connect the Y component points to the corresponding X coordinate component on the center axis.
+We'll then connect the Y component points to the corresponding X-coordinate component on the center axis.
 That creates a drawing like the following:

 <img src="/images/issue-21/MV-ParallelCoordinateTransform.png" alt="Points transformed into parallel coordinate space"/>